josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 14. Why are penguins not a mandate?
 15. What is one conservation or biosecurity issue the contestant noticed?
 16. What did the contestant not touch, feed, chase, politicise, memorialise badly, or decorate with a cocktail flag?
+17. What changed when Sea Lion passed Final Investment Decision?
+18. Why is Argentina's permanent sovereignty claim different from a rise in political temperature?
+19. What did the United States actually say on 31 August 2026: policy reversal, or review?
+20. Why can somebody else's defence budget look free to an ally?
-17. Did any Islander, veteran, official, conservation worker, penguin, seal, albatross, customs officer, fishery manager, rockhopper chaos delegate, or weather system complain?
+21. Did any Islander, veteran, official, conservation worker, penguin, seal, albatross, customs officer, fishery manager, rockhopper chaos delegate, or weather system complain?

-If question seventeen is answered “yes,” the contestant must return to the Local Consent Clause and stop using “1982” until they can say “logistics.”
+If question twenty-one is answered “yes,” the contestant must return to the Local Consent Clause and stop using “1982” until they can say “logistics.”

 ---